apache/nuttx/configs/nutiny-nuc120/README.txt

        CONFIG_WINDOWS_CYGWIN=y                 : Using Cygwin
        CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYW=y : CodeSourcery for Windows

     3. Serial Console.
-The serial console is on UART1 which is available on JP5:
+A serial console is necessary to interrupt with NSH.
+The serial console is configured on UART1 which is available on JP5:

        UART1 RX signal (RXD1) is on PB.4, pin 8, and
        UART1 TX signal (TXD1) is on PB.5, pin 9.

+       It is possible to configure NSH to use a USB serial console instead of an RS-232 serial console.
+However, that configuration has not been impelmented as of this writing.

     4. This configuration includes USB Support (CDC/ACM device)